 B. Impairment Testing Requirements

-- Example: A pharmaceutical company evaluating the impairment of a patent nearing expiration.
+- Example: A pharmaceutical company conducting annual impairment tests for patents nearing expiration.

 4. Difficulty in Separating Asset and Liability Components